swiftlang/swift/docs/ASTCacheSerializationFormat.md

 All three items below are workarounds that paper over real bugs, not fixes.
 Each masks a different problem that needs to be properly resolved.

-**DenseMap corruption (NOT fixed — workaround):** `deserializeAllBodies` originally used a stack-local `DenseMap<DeclID, BraceStmt*>`.
-The contiguous bucket array was corrupted by an out-of-bounds write in one of the subagent deserializer cases (root cause never identified).
-Swapping to `std::map` does NOT fix the write — it just moves the victim memory so the corruption lands somewhere less catastrophic.
-The out-of-bounds write is still happening, potentially corrupting other heap data.
-The proper fix is to find the offending deserializer case using AddressSanitizer or bounds-checking assertions on `ExprTable`/`StmtTable` access, then revert to `DenseMap`.
+**DenseMap corruption (worked around — but corruption was causing silent wrong results):** `deserializeAllBodies` originally used a stack-local `DenseMap<DeclID, BraceStmt*>`.
+The contiguous bucket array was corrupted by an out-of-bounds write from a subagent deserializer case (root cause not yet identified).
+Replacing with `std::vector<std::pair<DeclID, BraceStmt*>>` eliminated the crash AND dropped verify-ast-cache diffs from 135 to 48 — meaning 87 of 135 diffs were caused by corrupted DenseMap lookups returning wrong `BraceStmt*` pointers (functions getting the wrong bodies), not by serialization logic errors.
+The underlying out-of-bounds write still happens but no longer affects correctness because the vector uses simple append (no hashing, no grow-with-rehash).
+The proper fix is to find the offending deserializer case using AddressSanitizer or bounds-checking assertions on `ExprTable`/`StmtTable` access.

 **CaseStmt labels (NOT serialized — workaround):** The serializer only writes `{bodyStmtID}` for `CaseStmt` — it does not serialize the case label items